3 DAYS FROM $1,199

-Come aboard the 5-star Ocean Explorer for a voyage that celebrates the very roots of America.
-You'll journey from the crystalline waters of the Bahamas, where Columbus first set foot in the New World, and Florida’s island fortifications to Virginia’s earliest colonies and the plantation lands of the South — all the way to Boston's Revolutionary sites.
+Come aboard Vantage Deluxe World Travel's 5-star Ocean Explorer for a voyage that celebrates the very roots of America.
+You'll journey from the crystalline waters of The Bahamas, where Columbus first set foot in the New World, and Florida’s island fortifications to Virginia’s earliest colonies and the plantation lands of the South — all the way to Boston's Revolutionary sites.
 Along the way, get in-depth cultural insights thanks to an onboard Resident Lecturer, who will lead riveting talks and discussions on your destinations.

 Discover the quirky charm of Provincetown on Cape Cod.
 Experience the coveted resort of Martha’s Vineyard, where the quaint and the glamorous coexist side by side.
 See the opulent Gilded Age mansions of Newport.
 Take a bite out of the Big Apple (where you’ll stay overnight).
 Step into the living history museum of colonial Williamsburg.
 Enjoy the coastal beauty and architectural grace of Wilmington, North Carolina.
 And visit Charleston, South Carolina, the culinary hot spot and all-around cultural charmer that has been voted the “world’s best city” by readers of Travel + Leisure for six years in a row.

-In between destinations, you’ll enjoy two relaxing days at sea — time to rejuvenate and enjoy the deluxe amenities of your brand-new, 5-star luxury ship.
+In between destinations, you’ll enjoy two relaxing days at sea — time to rejuvenate and enjoy the world-class amenities of your brand-new, 5-star luxury ship.
 Plus, included hotel stays in Boston and Nassau provide the perfect bookends.
+And with fewer travelers onboard, you’ll have more impactful interactions and Cultural Discoveries with locals, Tour Directors, lecturers, and more.
+We look forward to Charting the Eastern Seaboard: Colonial America and Cultural Capitals from Boston to Nassau with you soon!

 Arrive a little earlier to soak up more of New England’s beauty and colonial heritage.
 Two extra nights in Boston give you a chance to enjoy the city’s lively cultural scene.
 Then, enjoy a full-day excursion to the North Shore region, visiting seafaring Salem during Halloween festivities, when the city’s witchy history is on full display, and colorful Gloucester, a hard-working fishing village and artists' colony that typifies the Yankee spirit.
 Plus, an additional free day in Boston lets you delve more deeply into its sophisticated culture.
 Beautiful scenery, harvest fare, and fresh seafood.
 Come see what makes Massachusetts so special!